 It is often difficult to know exactly when ovulation is going to occur during a woman’s 28-day menstrual cycle.
 Here are some things to remember:

-- Doctors recommend that couples who are trying to have a baby have intercourse between days 7 and 20 of a woman’s cycle.
+- doctors recommend that couples who are trying to have a baby have intercourse between days seven and 20 of a woman’s cycle

-- Sperm can live inside a woman’s body for 3-5 days.
-However, a released egg only lives for 4 to 12 hours.
-The highest pregnancy rates have been reported when fertilization occurs within 4 to 6 hours of ovulation.
+- sperm can live inside a woman’s body for three to five days.
+However, a released egg only lives for four to 12 hours.
+The highest pregnancy rates have been reported when fertilization occurs within four to six hours of ovulation

 If you are trying to determine the best days to conceive, an ovulation predictor can be useful, such as an ovulation calculator, particularly effective for women who have regular menstrual cycles.
 Women who have irregular menstrual cycles may want to consider an ovulation prediction kit.

 Each woman experiences pregnancy differently, and associated symptoms can vary widely.
 One of the most common pregnancy symptoms is morning sickness, which usually occurs only during early pregnancy months but can last a whole pregnancy.

 Pregnancy tests are available over the counter if you suspect you might be pregnant.
 Or, plan a visit with your provider and begin prenatal care.

 Trying for a second pregnancy after a preemie?

 Classes and support